Kate Sibley: Principal Investigator

-Kate is the Canada Research Chair in Integrated Knowledge Translation in Rehabilitation Sciences, Assistant Professor in the Department of Community Health Sciences at the University of Manitoba, and Associate Director of the Knowledge Translation platform at the George & Fay Yee Centre for Healthcare Innovation.
+Kate is the Canada Research Chair in Integrated Knowledge Translation in Rehabilitation Sciences, Associate Professor in the Department of Community Health Sciences at the University of Manitoba, and Director of the Knowledge Translation platform at the George & Fay Yee Centre for Healthcare Innovation.

 Alexandra Korall is a Post-Doctoral Fellow in the Knowledge Translation Platform at the George & Fay Yee Centre for Healthcare Innovation at the University of Manitoba.
 She holds a BSc in Kinesiology with a specialization in Ergonomics and Human Factors, and a PhD in Biomedical Physiology and Kinesiology (both awarded from Simon Fraser University, British Columbia, Canada).
 Her PhD research was mainly focused on examining barriers and enablers to the use of hip protectors among residents in long-term care, as a means to prevent fall-related hip fractures.
 Key focuses of Alexandra’s Post-Doctoral research include identifying barriers and enablers to uptake of core outcome sets among researchers undertaking randomized controlled trials to examine interventions to prevent falls in older adults, and to identify barriers and enablers to uptake of patient, caregiver and clinician identified research priorities established using the James Lind Alliance methodology among health researchers and funding agencies in Canada.

 Leah Crockett: PhD Student